 Step 1.
-Position Rig
+Position rig

-Make sure surface of parking area can support weight of trailer.

-Have tractor lined up with the trailer.
+- Make sure the surface of the parking area can support the weight of the trailer. - Have the tractor lined up with the trailer.
 (Pulling out at an angle can damage landing gear.)

 Step 2.
-Ease Pressure on Locking Jaws
+Ease pressure on locking jaws

-Shut off trailer air supply to lock trailer brakes.
-Ease pressure on fifth wheel locking jaws by backing up gently.
-(This will help you release the fifth wheel locking lever.)

-Put parking brakes on while tractor is pushing against the kingpin.
-(This will hold rig with pressure off the locking jaws.)
+- Shut off the trailer air supply to lock the trailer brakes. - Ease pressure on the fifth wheel locking jaws by backing up gently.
+(This will help you release the fifth wheel locking lever.) - Put the parking brakes on while the tractor is pushing against the kingpin.
+(This will hold the rig with pressure off the locking jaws.)

 Step 3.
-Chock Trailer Wheels
+Chock trailer wheels

-Chock the trailer wheels if the trailer doesn't have spring brakes or if you're not sure.
+• Chock the trailer wheels if the trailer doesn't have spring brakes or if you're not sure.
 (The air could leak out of the trailer air tank, releasing its emergency brakes.
 Without chocks, the trailer could move.)

 Step 4.
-Lower the Landing Gear

-If trailer is empty, lower the landing gear until it makes firm contact with the ground.
+Lower the landing gear

-If trailer is loaded, after the landing gear makes firm contact with the ground, turn crank in low gear a few extra turns.
+- If the trailer is empty, lower the landing gear until it makes firm contact with the ground. - If the trailer is loaded, after the landing gear makes firm contact with the ground, turn the crank in low gear a few extra turns.
 This will lift some weight off the tractor.
-(Do not lift trailer off the fifth wheel.)
-This will:

-- Make it easier to unlatch fifth wheel. - Make it easier to couple next time.
+(Do not lift the trailer off the fifth wheel.)
+This will: - Make it easier to unlatch the fifth wheel. - Make it easier to couple next time.

 Step 5.
-Disconnect Air Lines and Electrical Cable
+Disconnect air lines and electrical cable

-Disconnect air lines from trailer.
-Connect air line glad hands to dummy couplers at back of cab or couple them together.

-Hang electrical cable with plug down to prevent moisture from entering it.

-Make sure lines are supported so they won't be damaged while driving the tractor.
+- Disconnect the air lines from the trailer.
+Connect the air line glad hands to dummy couplers at the back of the cab or couple them together. - Hang the electrical cable with the plug down to prevent moisture from entering it. - Make sure the lines are supported so they won't be damaged while driving the tractor.

 Step 6.
-Unlock Fifth Wheel
+Unlock fifth wheel

-Raise the release handle lock.
-Pull the release handle to "open" position.
-Keep legs and feet clear of the rear tractor wheels to avoid serious injury in case the vehicle moves.
+- Raise the release handle lock. - Pull the release handle to "open" position. - Keep the legs and feet clear of the rear tractor wheels to avoid serious injury in case the vehicle moves.

 Step 7.
-Pull Tractor Partially Clear of Trailer
+Pull tractor partially clear of trailer

-Pull tractor forward until fifth wheel comes out from under the trailer.

-Stop with tractor frame under trailer (prevents trailer from falling to ground if landing gear should collapse or sink).
+- Pull the tractor forward until the fifth wheel comes out from under the trailer. - Stop with the tractor frame under the trailer (prevents the trailer from falling to the ground if the landing gear should collapse or sink).

 Step 8.
-Secure Tractor
+Secure tractor

-Apply parking brake.
-Place transmission in neutral.
+- Apply the parking brake. - Place the transmission in neutral.

 Step 9.
-Inspect Trailer Supports
+Inspect trailer supports

-Make sure ground is supporting trailer.
-Make sure landing gear is not damaged.
+- Make sure the ground is supporting trailer. - Make sure the landing gear is not damaged.

 Step 10.
-Pull Tractor Clear of Trailer
+Pull tractor clear of trailer

-Release parking brakes.

-Check the area and drive tractor forward until it clears.
+- Release the parking brakes. - Check the area and drive the tractor forward until it clears.